 The endangered Red Hills salamander was recognized as the official state amphibian of Alabama in 2000 after a campaign led by the third graders at Fairhope Elementary School (guided by teachers Susan Sims, Ann Agerton and Amy Jones).
 All State Amphibians.

-The Red Hills salamander (Phaeognathus hubrichii) is thought to exist only in a 50,000 - acre area of southern Alabama.
-Because of this extremely limited range, low productive rates, specific habitat requirements, and loss of habitat from logging and other practices, the Red Hills salamander is facing extinction - it has been under federal protection since 1976.
+The Red Hills salamander (Phaeognathus hubrichii) is thought to exist only in a 50,000-acre area made up of parts of Butler, Conecuh, Covington, Crenshaw, Monroe, and Wilcox Counties in southern Alabama.
+Because of its low rate of reproduction, extremely limited range, specific habitat requirements, and loss of habitat from logging and other practices, the Red Hills salamander is listed as a threatened species.
+It has been under federal protection since 1976.
+All Threatened & Endangered Symbols

 This rare and elusive salamander was not known to exist until 1960, when Leslie Hubricht, a renowned expert on land snails, accidentally discovered the first one while searching for snails in the Red Hills of Alabama.
 It was not only a new species, it was the first new salamander genus discovered in North America since 1939.
 The salamander was named Phaeognathus hubrichti after Mr. Hubricht.
 A second specimen wasn't obtained until 1963.